ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

     - Low priority since it hasn't broken anything yet (we're not selecting the negative draws)
   * - Pregnancy person time not stratified by pregnancy outcome
     - Not previously requested
-    - SWEs to implement (added to documentation of output table shell)
+    - SWEs to implement (ticket MIC-2943)
     - Soon, may help with diagnosing postpartum issue?
   * - Only np->p transition counts recorded in count data
     -